freddiecoleman/pi-cluster/readme.md

 I have built an Elasticsearch cluster of Raspberry Pis that contains the complete works of Shakespeare.

-This Java application uses the Elasticsearch Java API to allow the user to search all of Shakespears work.
+This Java application uses the Elasticsearch Java API to allow the user to search the entire works of Shakespeare.